gimenete/seaquel/README.md

 // returns an array of objects db.queryAll('SELECT DISTINCT something FROM users')

-// returns an integer with the number of changed rows db.execute('CREATE EXTENSION unaccent')
+// returns an integer with the number of affected rows db.execute('CREATE EXTENSION unaccent')
 ```